votingworks/kiosk-browser/README.md

 `kiosk-browser` performs certain actions that require root privileges, and must do so non-interactively i.e. without entering the root password.
 To grant those privileges to yourself as the running user, you must edit your `sudoers` file at `/etc/sudoers` on Debian.
 For production VotingWorks systems, these permissions are setup in [`vxsuite-complete-system`](https://github.com/votingworks/vxsuite-complete-system) when [`./config/sudoers`](https://github.com/votingworks/vxsuite-complete-system/blob/56ac00498ed526b5874ab90231ef83ff84ee92df/config/sudoers) is copied to `/etc/sudoers` during machine setup.
 To set up the same permissions in your development environment, copy the lines pertaining to `vx-ui` into your `/etc/sudoers` file and replace `vx-ui` with your username.

+## App Scripts Directory

+`kiosk-browser` relies on scripts like `mount.sh`, `umount.sh`, and `sign.sh` for performing restricted actions that require `sudo` permissions without requiring that the running user has `sudo` access to the powerful underlying commands like `mount` or `umount`. `kiosk-browser` looks for these scripts in the app scripts directory, which can be passed with `--app-scripts-directory PATH`.
+The exact path will depend on where you're running `kiosk-browser` with respect to [`vxsuite-complete-system`](https://github.com/votingworks/vxsuite-complete-system), where the default app scripts live under `./app-scripts`.

+The scripts will require `NOPASSWD` `sudo` permissions as described in the previous section.

 ## File Access APIs

 To access the file system, a host must be granted access with `--add-file-perm [HOST:]PATH[:ACCESS]`.
 For example, `--add-file-perm localhost:**/*:rw` grants localhost read-write access anywhere.
 Access modifiers: `rw` (default, read-write), `ro` (read-only), and `wo` (write-only).
 Note that the order permissions are added is important.
 If you add a permission that says access to `/media/**/*` is read-only first, then another that says `/media/usb-stick/**/*` is read-write, access to `/media/usb-stick/file.txt` will be read-only because the first permission matches the path.
 To fix this, reverse the order.